-As per climbers who’ve conquered this pass before – it takes intense levels of stamina, a crazy fitness, loads of willpower, and no day is easy.
+As per climbers who’ve conquered the Mayali Pass before – it takes intense levels of stamina, a crazy fitness, loads of willpower, and no day is easy.

 From the base camp you start hiking towards Reeh, than on to Gangi where the houses are predominantly beautiful examples of Garhwali architecture, to Kalyani, and to Kharsoli, where green pastures welcome you with open arms.

 Next up is Chowki valley, a place that’ll leave you spellbound in every possible manner.
 Post that, you cross ridges, snow boulders, lakes to reach Masar Tal from where you do an almost steep climb up till Masar Top – the USP of the trek.
 On one side you see the Chowki valley and Khatling glacier, and on the other, the Kedar with snow capped mountains.
 Can you even imagine how gorgeous the view would be?

 The climb down from there is also one of the scary bits.
 Reach Vasuki Tal, and feel super proud of yourself for having done the most treacherous parts of this daunting trek.

 From there you reach Kedarnath, and stay overnight to regain your lost energy.
 The descend till Gaurikund then is 14kms long but will be a cakewalk for you by now.